adradr/Consensys-Bootcamp-Final-Project-researchDAO/Readme.md

 **External funding** can happen by anyone from an address that does not belong to a guild member.
 Proposals are public and can be browsed by external parties.
 External contributors can fund the guild bank generally or a proposal directly.

-Since only internal members are allowed to propose there is an exception designed to allow **publicly funded projects to skip internal voting.** If a proposal receive the required funding amount from external parties during the voting period it does not need to rely on member votes to proceed and on the funds of the guild.
-This also means that the proposal will close and execute fund distribution upon receiving the remaining amount of funds.
+Since only internal members are allowed to vote there is an exception designed to allow **publicly funded projects to skip internal voting.** If a proposal receive the required funding amount from external parties during the voting period it does not need to rely on member votes to proceed and on the funds of the guild.
+This also means that the proposal will close and execute fund distribution upon receiving the remaining amount of funds. *In an example when the proposal collects 50% of funds externally and gets voted by the internal members, the DAO only transfers the remaining 50% of the funds, therefore saves its funds.*

 ### Proposals
-Anyone being a guild member can propose an idea for research or propose application of a new member.
+Anyone being a guild member can propose an `idea for research` or propose `application of a new member`.
 Both functions are handled by the same `submitProposa()` function.
-Every proposal need to include a deposit to prevent spamming, but after the proposal is processed this amount is returned to the proposer.
+Every proposal need to include a `deposit` to prevent spamming, but after the proposal is processed and closed this amount is returned to the proposer.

 #### Application proposal
 Only an existing member can propose new joining applicants.
 This happens using the `submitProposal()` function also.
-The submitter needs to pass the applicant's address as well a documentation of the joining members introduction.
+The submitter needs to pass the applicant's address as well as the documentation of the joining members introduction and the shares he requests.

 #### Research proposal
 Only an existing member can propose an idea for research.
 He must create materials that are backing his future research plan.
 The more complex and sound the material is the more likely potential funders are going to belive in the proposer's idea.
 If the proposal passes by voting then the `fundingGoal` is allocated to the proposer from the guild bank.
 External contributions sent to the proposal are substracted from the `fundingGoal` and only the remaining amount is transferred from the guild bank.